-Furthermore, events - that include Steinhoff, Tongaat Hulett and VBS Bank - have highlighted weaknesses in the financial reporting eco-system and the lack of regulatory oversight over accountants and limits to recourse against individuals for malfeasance.
-Against a backdrop of President Ramaphosa's New Dawn, his administration set out its strategic objectives, with its number one objective being to strengthen oversight and accountability.5
+Furthermore, events - that include financial scandals at EOH, Steinhoff, Tongaat Hulett and VBS Bank - have highlighted weaknesses in the financial reporting ecosystem, the lack of regulatory oversight over accountants and limits to recourse against individuals for malfeasance.
+Against a backdrop of President Cyril Ramaphosa's New Dawn, his administration set out its strategic objectives, with its number one objective being to strengthen oversight and accountability.